uoelel/uoelel.github.io/content/resources.md

 After you have learnt the basics, the [Linear models cheet-sheet](https://stefanocoretta.github.io/post/2021-08-21-regression-models-a-cheat-sheet/) can guide you through the process of choosing among the appropriate types of linear model depending on the nature of your data.

+Confused about all the model names?
+Check out [this post](https://stefanocoretta.github.io/post/2022-07-22-one-thousand-and-one-names/) on how we don't really need to use all of those names: they are all linear models!

 ----------

 ## Intermediate